mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

-# MCCC Certification Scenarios - API Resources
+# MCCC Certification Scenarios: API Resources
 The Minnesota Common Course Catalog (MCCC) is a course classification and data collection system intended to provide uniform information about courses that are taught by Minnesota teachers and completed by Minnesota students.
 This document contains sandbox certification scenarios for this collection.

 ## Resource: Students